AnthonyP57/Cirilla---a-LLM-made-on-a-budget/LLama_decoder_only_architecture/README.md

 We are interested as how two words relate to each other, they deal with 2 tokens at the time.
 So given two vectors we create a vector that represents their distance.

 ### Rotary positional embeddings RoPE
-RoPE is supposed to encode the relative distance between $Q$ and $K$ that only depends on the two vectors and the relative distance they represent.
+[^5]RoPE is supposed to encode the relative distance between $Q$ and $K$ that only depends on the two vectors and the relative distance they represent.
 It is done as

 <!-- $v' = R_{\theta} \cdot v \text{ where } R_{\theta} = \begin{bmatrix} \cos\theta & -\sin\theta \\ \sin\theta & \cos\theta \\ \end{bmatrix} \text{ is a rotation matrix}$ -->
 ![](./img/rotary1.png)